 - Greene County Bioswales - Two bioswales were constructed by Greene County in a parking lot at Boonville/Webster and planted with native shrubs.
 Status: Complete

 - City Government Plaza (Boonville and Central) - Parking lots will be retrofitted with rain gardens, pervious pavement or other practices.
-Status: Design in Progress
+Status: Out to Bid for Construction

 - Public Works Operations Center Pervious Concrete - A portion of the parking lot pavement will be replaced with pervious concrete.
-Status: Construction Scheduled
+Status: Construction Starting Soon

 - Public Works Operations Center Rainwater Harvesting - The feasibility of using an existing tank for rainwater harvesting is being evaluated.
 Status: Feasibility Study in Progress